-We need your help!
+We need your help to correct this inequity!
 Please show your support by adding your name(s) to the letter of support below.

 To the Orinda City Council,